jcramem/stock-analysis/README.md

 ![VBA_Challenge_2018](VBA_Challenge_2018.png).

 As the data show, almost all stocks performed well in 2017 only to see a dramatic decrease in value in 2018.
 Two stocks showed positive gains in both years, however, ENPH (129.5% and 81.9%, respectively) and RUN (5.5% and 84.0%, respectively).
-It should be noted that one stock, VSLR, dropeed less than 5 percent in 2018 (-3.5%) after showing a positive gain in 2017 (50.0%).
+It should be noted that one stock, VSLR, dropped less than 5 percent in 2018 (-3.5%) after showing a positive gain in 2017 (50.0%).

+## Notes

+This analysis was the result of refactoring, or applying efficiencies to existing code.
+The benefits of refactoring are many.
+By taking fewer steps, using less memory, or improving the logic of the code, this approach leads to faster turnaround times, easier replication, and enhanced outputs.